-The following brief description of the Oklahoma State Employees Pathfinder 457 Plan (the "Plan"), a defined contribution pension plan administered by the Oklahoma Public Employees Retirement System (OPERS), is provided for general information purposes only.
+The following brief description of the Oklahoma State Employees Deferred Compensation Plan (the Plan), a defined contribution pension plan administered by the Oklahoma Public Employees Retirement System (OPERS), is provided for general information purposes only.
 For a more complete description of the Plan provisions, refer to the detailed Plan documents or Title 74 of the Oklahoma Statutes (O.S.).

-The State of Oklahoma (the "State") offers its employees a defined contribution plan as authorized by Section 457 of the Internal Revenue Code (IRC), as amended by the Tax Reform Act of 1986, and in accordance with the provisions of Section 935.1 through 935.11 of Title 74 of the O.S.
-The Plan's effective date was November 1, 2015.
+The State of Oklahoma (the State) offers its employees a deferred compensation plan as authorized by Section 457 of the Internal Revenue Code (IRC), as amended by the Tax Reform Act of 1986, and in accordance with the provisions of Sections 1701 through 1706 of Title 74 of the O.S.

-The supervisory authority for the management and operation of the Plan is the Board of Trustees (the "Board") of OPERS.
+The supervisory authority for the management and operation of the Plan is the Board of Trustees (the Board) of OPERS.